-Here’s a fun idea for any world language classroom – it’s amazing how having your own kids in school inspires you.
+Here’s a simple, yet fun idea for any World Language classroom – it’s amazing how having your own kids in school inspires you.
 Got this class mascot idea from my daughter’s kindergarten class.

 2. Each week, a student gets to take him home and take pictures of him doing activities.
 Give the student a sheet of paper with lines to write 10 sentences about what the mascot did and a rectangle for a 4×6 picture on the front and blank space on the back for additional pictures.
 Keep a binder with plastic insert pages of the student’s work and pictures for the class and other classes to see.